What is Insomnia? Defining on the basis of symptoms and duration

 - Exercise for at least 5 days in a week for half an hour to 45 minutes/day.
 Exercise can be brisk walking, jogging, cardio/treadmill, cycling, yoga, swimming, or aerobics.

-- At least 2 hours of sunlight exposure during the daytime helps the circadian rhythm better to enhance falling asleep in the night.
+- At least 2 hours of sunlight exposure during the daytime helps the circadian rhythm better to enhance falling asleep at night.

 Medical evaluation and management